MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-adrms.md

 ProtectionEngine::Settings engineSettings(mip::Identity(mUsername), "");
 ```

-### Update the ProtectionEngine::Settings to use AD RMS with an explicit endpoint
+### Set the ProtectionEngine::Settings to use AD RMS with an explicit endpoint

 If the DNS SRV record isn't published or an identity isn't provided in the `ProtectionEngine::Settings`, then the protection endpoint URL must be set explicitly via `SetProtectionCloudEndpointBaseUrl()`.